Bruised bitcoin nurses wounds as Elon Musk fires fresh salvo on Twitter

-> Bruised bitcoin nurses wounds as Elon Musk fires fresh salvo on Twitter

-Bruised bitcoin nurses wounds as Elon Musk fires fresh salvo on Twitter
+Bruised bitcoin nurses wounds as Elon Musk fires fresh salvo on Twitter2 min read .
+09:19 AM IST

 Bitcoin nursed losses from a bruising weekend during which Elon Musk again whipsawed the token, in part by seeming to imply that Tesla Inc. may sell or has sold its holdings.